KUFO: 2000s

-On August 1, 2001, KUPL changed call letters to KUFO, and on August 7, switched to a new hot talk format, branded as "Extreme Talk 970."
+On August 1, 2001, KUPL changed its call letters to KUFO, and on August 7, switched to a new hot talk format, branded as "Extreme Talk 970".
 Hosts featured on "Extreme Radio" include Bob Rivers, Don & Mike, Opie & Anthony, The Sports Junkies and Ron & Fez.
-On October 11, 2002, after a brief simulcast with active rock KUFO-FM, 970 changed its call letters back to KUPL, returning to classic country as "Straight Country 970."
+On October 11, 2002, after a brief simulcast with active rock KUFO-FM, 970 changed its call letters back to KUPL, returning to classic country as "Straight Country 970".

 AM 970 continued as KUPL until February 2, 2005.
-At that point, it became KCMD, letters chosen to reflect its "all-comedy format."
-That same year, after MAX 910 abandoned its hot talk format, CBS Radio (formerly Infinity Broadcasting before December 2005), hoping to enlarge the station's audience, decided to broadcast syndicated programming, including The Tom Leykis Show, Phil Hendrie, and Don and Mike, shows that had previously aired on MAX 910.
+At that point, it became KCMD, letters chosen to reflect its "all-comedy format".
+That same year, after MAX 910 abandoned its hot talk format.
+CBS Radio decided to use 970 AM to pick up that format.
+Management switched KCMD to syndicated hot talk programming, including Tom Leykis, Phil Hendrie and Don & Mike, shows that had previously aired on MAX 910.
 At the same time, the station was renamed "Johnson 970".

-By early 2006, CBS Radio asked Rick Emerson to take over as program director and return on-air after being dropped from "MAX 910."
+By early 2006, CBS Radio asked Rick Emerson to take over as program director and return on-air after being dropped from "MAX 910".
 Emerson was accompanied by on-air producer Sarah X Dylan and newsman Tim Riley.
-Within months, Johnson 970 became "AM 970 Solid State Radio," and took on more syndicated broadcasts from around the country, including Dennis Miller.
+Within months, Johnson 970 became "AM 970 Solid State Radio", and took on new syndicated talk shows from around the country, including Dennis Miller.

-After the launch of "Solid State Radio", the station added a local weekend show (Miles Around Radio & Television), and became the affiliate for Dr. Demento, The Mike O'Meara Show, and The John and Jeff Show, as well as syndicating Fox Sports Radio.
+After the launch of "Solid State Radio", the station added a local weekend show (Miles Around Radio & Television), and became the affiliate for Dr. Demento, The Mike O'Meara Show, and The John and Jeff Show, as well as picking up Fox Sports Radio for some weekend hours.

-On June 23, 2008, KCMD's slogan changed from "Solid State Radio" to "The Talker."
+On June 23, 2008, KCMD's slogan changed from "Solid State Radio" to "The Talker".
 On March 12, 2009, The Rick Emerson Show moved to KCMD's sister station KUFO-FM to replace the canceled The Adam Carolla Show.

 Alpha Broadcasting

-In August 2009, CBS Radio sold its Portland cluster, including KCMD, to Alpha Broadcasting in an effort to focus on major market stations.
-Alpha rebranded the station to "Freedom 970" on September 14, 2009, and on May 24, 2010 changed its call letters to KXFD to reflect this branding.
+In August 2009, CBS Radio sold its Portland cluster, including KCMD, to Alpha Media in an effort to focus on major market stations.
+Alpha rebranded the station to "Freedom 970" on September 14, 2009.
+On May 24, 2010, Alpha changed its call letters to KXFD to reflect this branding.
 KXFD concentrated on mostly conservative talk shows.

-On March 22, 2011, the station was reassigned the call sign KUFO which it had previously held from August 2001 to October 2002.
+On March 22, 2011, the station switched its call sign to KUFO, which it had previously held from August 2001 to October 2002.
 The call sign became available after co-owned 101.1 FM changed its call letters from KUFO to KXL-FM.
-KUFO 970 continued its conservative talk format.
+The station's conservative talk format was not changed.

+Alpha Media merged with Connoisseur Media on September 4, 2025.